-The authors have organized this book in such a way that you could finish this book in an hour or so just by reading the main points.
+The authors have organized this book so that you could finish this book in an hour or so just by reading the main points.

-Even the name of the chapters are made of single word.
+Even the names of the chapters are made of a single word.

-The authors share both personal and other stories that give insights into human behavior.
+The authors share personal and other stories that give insights into human behavior.

 Sometimes the authors talk about other topics like habits and happiness as well.

-So far, this is one the best book I have read on goal setting.
+So far, this is one of the best books I have read on goal setting.